Failure-to-cooperate Defense First-party Insurance

-The bill bars an insurer from using a failure-to-cooperate defense in an action unless:
+The act bars an insurer from using a failure-to-cooperate defense in an action regarding the insurer's request for information from the insured about a claim unless:

-- The insurer has submitted a request to the insured or the insured's representative for information the insurer deems necessary for litigation;
+- The insurer has submitted a written request to the insured for the information;

 - The information necessary for litigation is not available to the insurer without the assistance of the insured;